If you don't know your ang bao from your lo hei then you're going to need our guide to all the traditions of Chinese New

 A lot of Chinese New Year traditions were created to chase away Nian, and you will see and hear this name a lot during the New Year celebrations.
 But who or what is Nian?
 According to Chinese mythology, a Nian is a terrifying beast that lives under the sea or in the mountains.
 On Chinese New Year eve, it comes out of hiding to attack people, munch on animals and devour children.
 Kinda makes the Boogie Man seem like a puppy dog in comparison.

 Traditional food at Chinese New Year

 1. Lo Hei / Yusheng / Prosperity toss

 You’ll see all three of these names being bandied about at reunion dinners and supermarkets all over Singapore.
 Ever wondered what lo hei means though?
 These words refer to a Teochew-style raw fish salad, which includes raw fish, shredded veggies and a plethora of sauces in a dish, meant to be shared and tossed together while you recite auspicious sayings for the New Year, with the higher the toss the better your prospects for the year ahead.
-Psst.
-Remember you’ll need to bypass the auspicious sayings this year and toss with masks on due to the Covid-19 restrictions in place over CNY.
+Psst: Remember you’ll need to bypass the auspicious sayings this year and toss with masks on due to the pandemic.

 2. Pen Cai